-The median value of Protein is in Onions, young green, tops only which in 100g contains 0.97 g of Protein.
-The average amount of Protein in 100g of onions, based on the list below is 1.54 g of Protein.
+The median value of Protein is found in Onions, young green, tops only which in 100g contains 0.97 g of Protein.
+The average amount of Protein contained in 100g of onions, based on the list below is 1.54 g of Protein.

 From the Protein content in onions list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each onions item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Onions, dehydrated flakes.
 The item can be scaled by quantites in g, oz or typical serving sizes.